 Light-duty diesel powertrains will see increased interest in North America because of their high fuel efficiency and relatively lower greenhouse gas emissions compared to gasoline engines (on the order of 20-40% higher fuel efficiency and 10-20% lower CO2 emissions for diesel engines compared to comparable gasoline engines).
+Fuel consumption advantages of diesel engines are especially important during higher speed engine/vehicle operations that are consistent with highway driving.
+In contrast, hybrid electric powertrains see lower fuel consumption primarily during lower speed vehicle operations that are more associated with urban driving.
+MECA believes that any regulatory requirements associated with greenhouse gas emissions should be based on real-world driving or usage patterns in order to ensure that regulatory standards reflect actual vehicle operations and deliver the greenhouse gas emission reductions that are needed.
+Vehicle manufacturers and emission control technology manufacturers need a valid test cycle for greenhouse gas emission to engineer and evaluate vehicles consistent with how they are used by the public.
+The weighting of the test cycle between urban and highway driving modes will have a significant influence on the choice of powertrain options that will be used to meet any future greenhouse gas emission or fuel economy standards.

 Advanced emission controls for controlling diesel particulate emissions and NOx emissions from diesel engines allow light-duty diesel engines to achieve comparable criteria pollutant emission levels to gasoline engines.

-Significant criteria emission reductions from diesel vehicles can be achieved through the use of several technologies, including:
+Significant criteria emission reductions from diesel vehicles can be achieved through the use of several technologies, including diesel particulate filters and catalyst technologies designed to reduce NOx emissions in lean combustion exhaust.
+Additional details on these advanced emission control technologies are provided below.